| PAST MONTH IN THEYDON BOIS OCTOBER 2003 HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL

 matters, particularly during the public sessions at Parish Council meetings.

 Syd was 79 when he died; he lived respected and died regretted.
+Jim and Kate Conway of Thrifts Mead in the village criticised the

 state of the pavements and the road surface in the Mead.
-They held the
+They held “the

-council responsible and suggested that an element of neglect was
+council” responsible and suggested that an element of neglect was

 apparent.
 Moreover, they contended that the failure of the village to